This access and pond is now on state land and is open to the public. You can use the easement, lakes, and trails between August 23rd and June 23rd.

 Drive down this dirt road for around 1-mile to the designated public parking on the left.

-You can use the easement, lakes, and trails between August 23rd and June 23rd.
 From the parking area return to the road and take a left onto the access road and walk this for about 0.3 miles to a split in the road and three gates.
 Take a left and follow this forest road for the remaining 0.4 miles to see the great views out over the pond.

 Distance Round Trip